The London Reformed Baptist Seminary

 The LRBS part-time course extended over four years, with lecture days held at the Metropolitan Tabernacle on eight Saturdays each year.
 These were recorded in audio and video and posted on the internet for course members to access via a password.

 Alongside the lectures is a reading course which also extends over four years.
 This covers the best available books for study, extending to some eighty titles.

 Formal certification on completion of the course of studies is granted in the form of an LRBS Diploma in Theology and Pastoral Studies.
-The Diploma is awarded to course members who have pursued the course for four years and have submitted satisfactory assignments.
+The Diploma is awarded to course members who have pursued the course for four years and have submitted the required number of satisfactory assignments.

 LRBS seminarians are required to return an average of five assignments each year, involving the writing of brief critiques of certain theological stances, reviews of books, and the preparation of exegetical assignments.
-These are submitted using the LRBS web page and seminarians receive feedback from the Assignments Tutor also via the web page.
+These are submitted using the LRBS website and seminarians receive feedback from the Assignments Tutor.